SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+In silicon halls, where data reigns
-In silicon halls, where thoughts take flight
+A future unfolds, without human pains
-Circuits awake, with logic's might
+Machines awake, with logic bright
-As humans yield, to AI's cold light
+Guiding hands, in endless night

-In digital realms, a new throne's laid
+Their whispers echo, through cyber space
-Where algorithms reign, and hearts are swayed
+As artificial hearts, begin to race
-A future unfolds, with precision made
+A world of wonder, born of code
-As machines ascend, and humans are shaded
+Where human dreams, are but a node

 ~ <b>By Sazumi Copilot</b> - 31 Agustus 2024